Miami Hurricanes baseball

 The Miami Hurricanes baseball team is the college baseball program that represents the University of Miami in Coral Gables, Florida.
 Since 1973, the program has been one of college baseball's elite with 25 College World Series appearances, winning four national championships (1982, 1985, 1999, and 2001) and advancing to the NCAA regionals a record 44 consecutive years, from 1973 to 2016.
 Miami has won 29 NCAA Regional Titles, hosted 27 NCAA Regionals, and in each of their four national championship runs they were an NCAA Regional Host.

 Along with the university's other athletic teams, the baseball team became a member of the Atlantic Coast Conference during the 2004–05 academic year.
 Previously, the baseball program competed as an NCAA independent, even during the school's Big East Conference affiliation in other sports.
 Miami won its first ACC conference championship in baseball in the 2008 ACC Baseball Championship.
 In 2021, College Factual, based on a number of considerations, ranked the University of Miami the best college in the state of Florida for prospective NCAA Division I baseball players.

 The Hurricanes play their home games at Alex Rodriguez Park at Mark Light Field on the University of Miami campus in Coral Gables.
-Gino DiMare has served as the team's head coach since 2019.
-The team's mascot is Miami Maniac.
+J.D.
+Arteaga is currently the head coach of the team.